Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity

 \section{Main Results}

-For simplicity of presentation, we assume in the first two theorems that $\|\ft\|_{\PP} = \|\ft\| = 1$ .
-In the first theorem, the expectation is in terms of the event defined by the intersection of the event of its assumptions. and we (implicitly) assume without loss of generality that $s = o(M_n(\cF)^{p})$, under non-trivial smoothness $p > 1$, as in the remaining case our bounds are of order one.
+For simplicity, in the first two theorems we assume that $\|\ft\|_{\PP}=\|\ft\|=1$.
+In the first theorem, the expectation is taken on the intersection of the events appearing in its assumptions.
+We also implicitly restrict to the nontrivial regime $s=o(M_n(\cF)^p)$ when $p>1$; otherwise, our bounds are of order one.
 The implicit constants in the upper bounds below may depend on the constants in the assumptions.

-The following theorem is our ``unlocalized'' upper bound (basic inequality, in the terminology of the book \cite{van2000empirical}) for $UC(2)$-norms on the \textbf{structural error}:
+The following theorem is our ``unlocalized'' upper bound (the basic inequality, in the terminology of \cite{van2000empirical}) on the \textbf{structural error} for $UC(2)$ norms:

 \begin{theorem}[Basic inequality] Let $\bana$ be $UC(2)$ with constant $t>0$.
 Under Assumptions \ref{A:One}--\ref{A:SB}, there exists an event $\Omega$, depending only on $\vec X$, with probability at least $1-Cn^{-2}$ such that, if